selwynpolit/d9book/book/nodes-and-fields.md

 When you want to fiddle with a node as it is being saved, use `hook_node_presave()`

-Note there is some good date arithmetic here
+Note, there is some good date arithmetic here

 ```php
 /**